4lch4/Ansel-Docs/docs/intro.md

 # Intro

 Ansel is an API for interacting with an S3/B2 compatible storage method.
-To serve that end, the following endpoints are available to help manage the data (note that all endpoints are prefixed with `/api/v1`):
+To serve that end, there are only a few endpoints for managing CRUD operations.
+Below is a quick overview of the available endpoints and the HTTP method associated with each type of request that's available (note that all endpoints are prefixed with `/api/v1`):

 :::info